Humza Al-Hafeez: Retirement

 Following a long history of advocacy for disenfranchised communities, al-Hafeez's employment with the NYPD came to an end in March 1976.
 But his legacy as "a good cop" continued well past his prime, spurring a new generation of leaders to cite his example as a model for success while crediting his groundbreaking work as the underpinnings of similar groups across the nation.

 Death

 al-Hafeez died on November 27, 2015, at his home in Brooklyn, New York, at the age of 84.
 He was predeceased by one son, Habib Al-Zaid, and was survived by five other sons, Rasul Hafeez, Bismillah Abdul-Hafeez, Yuhanna Hafeez, Larry Weir, Don Ibn Hafeez, and three daughters, Rosemarie Weir, Mariama Tene Williams, and Jackye Maxey.

 Funeral

 al-Hafeez's funeral service was held at Muhammad Temple #7C in Brooklyn, New York, on the morning of December 3, 2015.
 Several hundred of his family and friends gathered to pay respects.
 Resident Imam Adib Rashid officiated the service.
 A special tribute was written and performed by literary artist Dr. Deatema L. Abdul-Latif."

-Distant relative

-Warren Weir, Jamaican Medalist, London 2012 Olympics.